Caramoussal: History

-They were started to be built during the period of the first Ottoman Kapudan Pasha, Karamürsel Bey, in the dockyard of the town of Karamürsel.
-In the early periods they were only used in the Marmara Sea.
-Later in 15th and 16th centuries, a new type of ship was designed with the same name, and was largely used in transportation and shipping, as well as in the fleet of light ships.
-They were approximately 13 m. long, being the smallest of Ottoman galley type vessels.
+Construction of these ships began during the period of the first Ottoman Kapudan Pasha, Karamürsel Bey, in the dockyard of the town of Karamürsel.
+Initially, they were only used in the Marmara Sea.
+Later, in the 15th and 16th centuries, a new type of ship was designed with the same name, and was largely used in transportation and shipping, as well as in the fleet of light ships.
+They were approximately 13m long, being the smallest of Ottoman galley type vessels.